stellarscripts/stellar_firma_transcripts/_posts/2019-10-25-executivequarterly-ep37q2fd-h.piltz-id63277482-.md

 #### SIGMUND

-In your role as shapeshifting line drawer, [__HARTRO:__ Yes.] you're drawing a line through defying the board?
+In your role as shapeshifting line-drawer, [__HARTRO:__ Yes.] you're-- you're drawing a line through defying the board?

 ##### [gun makes adjustments]